Achievable Rates for Channels with Deletions and Insertions: Coding Schemes

 \subsection{Deletion Channel}

-For the deletion channel with deletion probability $d$, consider the following pair of input and output sequences $\un{X} = 000 111 000 , \ \un{Y}= 00 1 0$.
+Consider the following pair of input and output sequences for the deletion channel: $\un{X} = 000 111 000 , \ \un{Y}= 00 1 0$.
 For this pair, we can associate each {run} of $\un{Y}$ uniquely with a run in $\un{X}$.
 Therefore, we can write \ben

 \een where $L^X_j, L^Y_j$ denote the lengths of the $j$th runs of $X$ and $Y$, respectively.
 We observe that if {no} runs in $\un{X}$ are completely deleted, then the conditional distribution of $\un{Y}$ given $\un{X}$ may be written as a product distribution of run-length transformations: \be